About NOMADasaurus

 It’s about this time I had a bit of a mental breakdown.
 Our digital marketing agency had started to grow like crazy, our van life blog was blowing up and NOMADasaurus was starting to gain momentum again.
 As work got busier and busier I really struggled with the day-to-day challenges that comes with van life.

 We decided to drive back to Sydney and stay with family for a few weeks while we got on top of the business.
-For those few weeks everything was going great; we started running again, the workload became manageable and we landed a few new clients.
+For those few weeks everything was going great; we started running again, the workload became manageable and we had capacity to land a few new clients.
 Then COVID reared its ugly head and Sydney went into a full lockdown.

 We thought it would be for a couple of weeks.
 The lockdown lasted for nearly 5 months.
 Luckily for us we were in a safe, comfortable place and used this time to work as much as possible.
 The work paid off, and as the rest of the world started to open our website and income started to grow rapidly.
 We hired back most of our team and kept scaling up.